Urban-Analytics-Technology-Platform/web-app-template/README.md

 If the dependencies change: `pnpm install`

-If any code in the Rust backend is changed: `pnpm wasm`
+If any code in the Rust backend is changed: `pnpm wasm`.
+(You will have to restart your dev server if it's running.)

-To run the template app locally (which'll auto-reload any Svelte/TS changes within): `pnpm dev`
+To run the template app locally (which'll auto-reload any Svelte/TS changes within, but not Rust changes): `pnpm dev`

 ### `create-ua-web` script